MalinkyZubr/Networking/Notes.md

 1. is the destination ip address in the same LAN as me?
 2. if it is, you can forward directly to the client
 3. if it is not in the same LAN, forward to the default gateway, the device the host forwards data destined for another network to.
 Routers are usually the gateway, through the interface IP
+   1. default gateway is denoted by 0.0.0.0/0.
+It is usually mapped to another IP address in the network, the router, which is discovered using DHCP, mostly
 4. now the router has the packet, and it will compare the destination IP to the routing table.
 Each router has a routing table that stores a list of destinations and routes to those destinations.
 5. if it is already in the routing table, it will send the packet via an interface directly to the router, and via any hops in between the source and destination networks.
 6. The source router forwards the packet to the next router in the route.
 That router follows the same process as the first router, checks its IP table, and forwards to the next hop in the route.